-Religion is not about idle worship….its in the magic and beauty of nature, the Sun rising everyday, the Moon balancing the heat with its coolness and calmness, the rivers, the greens..
-And its about keeping the God inside alive.. people being good to others without any expectations.
+Religion is not about idle worship….its in the magic and beauty of nature, the Sun rising every day, the Moon balancing the heat with its calm, the rivers, the greens… And it’s about keeping the God inside alive!

 If I were a Painter, I would paint you and me sitting at the seashore, looking at the sunset and the sea so vast, like the love we share.

 If I were a Musician, I would compose all those notes, the melodies of which can sing of our eternal togetherness.

 If I were a Dancer, I would choreograph our performance on the stage of life in a way that we take every step together and move ahead, hand in hand.